aspose-barcode/Aspose.BarCode-API-References/english/androidjava/com.aspose.barcode.barcoderecognition/decodetype/_index.md

 | parsingType | java.lang.String | A string in the format as either "AllSupportedTypes" or "EAN8,EAN13,CodaBar" to convert. |

 **Returns:**
-[MultyDecodeType](../../com.aspose.barcode.barcoderecognition/multydecodetype) - An actual MultyDecodeType is returned, when conversion has completed successfully;

-otherwise it returns indefinite type. or MultyDecodeType ("NONE").
+[MultyDecodeType](../../com.aspose.barcode.barcoderecognition/multydecodetype) - An actual MultyDecodeType is returned, when conversion has completed successfully; otherwise it returns indefinite type: new MultyDecodeType(DecodeType.None)
 ### tryParseSingleDecodeType(String parsingType) {#tryParseSingleDecodeType-java.lang.String-}
 ```
 public static SingleDecodeType tryParseSingleDecodeType(String parsingType)